 The yellow route I chose was a round trip of 2-2 and a half hours and points of interest included main tourist attractions such as St Bride’s Church, the spire of which inspired the tiered wedding cake, Tower Bridge, Big Ben, The Shard and Buckingham Palace.
 The Blue Route however, focusses on architecture around the Kensington/Chelsea areas of London as well as museums and landmarks.
 Remember to add time for any stops and attractions you may wish to visit along the way.

 The hop on hop off tour is a cost effective, interesting and fun way to explore the City of London.
-Click on my Hop on Hop off Tour of London link to read further information about this recommended solo activity.

 The original Hop on Hop Off Bus Tour in London includes several other guided tours as part of the ticket price.
 One of these is the Jack the Ripper walking tour.
 The infamous Jack the Ripper murders are, without a doubt, horrific and barbaric.
 It was extremely interesting to walk around the areas that over a hundred years ago, were so very different from how they are today.

 A mixed group of couples, friends and solos joined the guide on a walk around the East End of London.
 He told stories about the gruesome Whitechapel murders, took us to crime scenes and educated us about Victorian life in this area.
 The 90 minute tour was both captivating and shocking.